 Frequently Asked Questions

-Most experts define infertility as not being able to get pregnant after at least one year of trying.
-Women who are able to get pregnant but then have repeat miscarriages are also considered infertile.
+Most experts define infertility as not being able to get pregnant after at least one year of unprotected sex.
+Women who have the ability to get pregnant but have repeat miscarriages are also considered infertile.

 No, infertility is not always a female problem.
-In about one-third of cases, infertility is due to the female factor.
-In another third of cases, infertility is due to the male factor.
-The remaining cases are caused by either a mixture of male and female factors or by unknown factors.
+In about one-third of cases, infertility is due to the female partner health reasons.
+In another third of cases, infertility is due to the male partner.
+The remaining cases are caused by either a mixture of male and female health issues or by other, unknown health reasons.

-Infertility in men is most often caused by a couple of reasons: problems making sperm - producing too few sperm or none at all, and problems in the sperm's ability to reach the egg and fertilize it - abnormal sperm shape or structure prevents it from moving correctly.
-Sometimes the man is born with the problems that affect his sperm.
+Infertility in men is most often caused by a couple of reasons: problems making sperm - producing too few sperm or none at all, and problems in the sperm's ability to reach the egg and fertilize it - abnormal sperm shape or structure prevents it from moving properly.
+Sometimes a male is born with the health issues that affect his sperm.
 Other times problems just start later in life due to illness or injury.
-For example, cystic fibrosis can often cause infertility in men.
+For example, cystic fibrosis can often lead to infertility in men.

 The number and quality of sperm can be affected by the overall health and lifestyle.
 Some things that may reduce sperm number and quality include: